-• In FY22, 5 new compounds have been evaluated by our R&D Team - 2 fungicides, 2 herbicides and 1 insecticide.
-2 of these compounds are in advanced stage and are geared towards sales in Europe and America.

-- Currently the Company has about 15-20 products that are in R&D stage. - In FY23 Heranba plans to launch three molecules. - In FY24, subject to registrations, the Company plans to launch another 5 molecules. - The Company already deals with 5 products out of the 10-14 product basket in pyrethroids.
+- 2 new compounds that are currently being evaluated by our R&D Team are in advanced stages, and are being prepared for sales in Europe and - The Company intends to capitalise on opportunities generated by various technicals going off patent in the coming years.
+It aims to manufacture and supply these generic variants of technicals to the globe, putting greater emphasis on registering these molecules in the regulated markets. - Currently the Company has about 15-20 products that are in R&D stage. - In FY23 Heranba plans to launch three molecules. - In FY24, subject to registrations, the Company plans to launch another 5 molecules. - The Company already deals with 5 products out of the 10-14 product basket in pyrethroids.
 Going forward, it will strengthen its position in this segment.
 Moreover, pyrethroids being more eco-friendly than organosphorous products, lends itself to become the next biggest insecticide segment in the crop protection market.